bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - Without being prescriptive, Test Driven Development should be practiced as that makes development faster and self-verifiable

 ### Brevity
-For readability and conciseness the following is encouraged:
+For readability and conciseness, the following is encouraged:

--	Use declarative porogramming where necessary.
+-	Use declarative programming where necessary.
 This advocates for the usage of streams and lambdas
 -	Use utilities for checking data validity such as:
 	-	CollectionsUtils
 	-	StringUtils